-5 Tips for Specifying PCB Hole Size Tolerance
+5 Tips for Specifying PCB Hole Size Tolerance in Pads and Vias

 Now, Altium ® PCB design software allows you to add hole tolerance attributes for your pads and vias that will be communicated to the fabricator by inclusion in the drill holes table.
 Here are five tips to help you quickly specify hole sizes in your next PCB hole tolerance design: